 I like the look of a float frame, so we picked up eight pieces of pre-planed wood from the molding section of Home Depot – they were .5″ x 1.5″.
 All we did was glue them together into an L-shape:

 We used a miter joint to be put them together, with wood glue and small finishing nails.
-We used an air nailer, but the ABM tutorial shows how to do this with no power tools required.
 The frame is ever so slightly bigger than the canvas – we left a 3/16 gap between the canvas and the inside of the frame.

 Once assembled, I lightly sanded the edges and sanded the surface smooth before applying multiple light coats of Rust-Oleum Universal primer + paint, in Satin White.